AbhishiktaMondal/student_academic_performance_analysis/README.md

 ## SQL Concepts Covered
-SELECT, WHERE, ORDER BY
+SELECT, WHERE, ORDER BY,

-GROUP BY, HAVING
+GROUP BY, HAVING,

 Aggregate Functions (COUNT, AVG, MAX, MIN)
 CASE WHEN
 Subqueries